cloudinary-devs/cld-javascript-sdk-docs-quickstart/README.md

-# cld-javascript-sdk-docs-quickstart2
+# cld-javascript-sdk-docs-quickstart

-Created with CodeSandbox
-Update from GitHub
+Quickstart example from the Cloudinary JavaScript SDK docs.